thunder/travis/README.md

 - MINK_DRIVER_ARGS_WEBDRIVER

 The driver args for webdriver.
-By default we provide the args, that work with the selenium/standalone-chrome container.
-If you want to use the chromedriver, when testing outsideof travis,  directly without selenium, you could try to change that variable to:

-    export MINK_DRIVER_ARGS_WEBDRIVER="[\"chrome\", null, \"http://127.0.0.1:<your selenium port>\"]"
+When testing locally, we use chromedriver, which uses a different URL than the selenium hub, that is used for travis runs, that is why we provide different defaults for travis / local tests.

 Example .travis.yml with some variables set: